DSRF Financial Assistance

-The Down Syndrome Resource Foundation (DSRF) is pleased to provide the Children & Youth Bursary Program to assist families with the cost of DSRF programs.
+The Down Syndrome Resource Foundation (DSRF) is pleased to provide financial support to assist families with the cost of DSRF programs.

-The Bursary Program was originally established by DSRF Board Director, George Klukas, who believes financial difficulties should not be a barrier for families to access DSRF’s programs.
-The program is made possible by the continued support of Mr. Klukas, other major donors, and the Triple-21 Bursary Program which directs 21% of funds donated by individuals and corporations who participate in the monthly giving campaign directly to bursaries.
+DSRF's financial assistance program was originally established by DSRF Board Director, George Klukas, who believes financial difficulties should not be a barrier for families to access DSRF’s programs.
+The program is made possible by the continued support of Mr. Klukas, other major donors, and the Triple-21 Bursary Program which directs 21% of funds donated by individuals and corporations who participate in the monthly giving campaign directly to financial assistance.

-Application for the DSRF Children & Youth Bursary for Speech Therapy, Occupational Therapy, One to One Reading/Math, Reading Tutor, Positive Behaviour Support or Mental Wellness is now available.
-Please save the bursary fillable form to your computer before completing it.
+Application for financial assistance for Speech Therapy, Occupational Therapy, One to One Reading/Math, Reading Tutor, Positive Behaviour Support or Mental Wellness is now available.
+Please save the fillable form to your computer before completing it.

-In addition to our regular Children & Youth Bursary, we also continue to accept applications for our special COVID-19 Bursary (see below).
-Families are eligible to receive either the DSRF Children & Youth Bursary OR the COVID-19 Bursary.
+In addition to our regular financial support, we also continue to accept applications for our special COVID-19 emergency financial support.
+Families are eligible to receive either regular DSRF Financial Support OR emergency COVID-19 financial support.
 Please apply for whichever bursary best fits your circumstances.

-The Down Syndrome Resource Foundation (DSRF) is pleased to provide a special COVID-19 Bursary Program to assist families with the cost of DSRF programs during the COVID-19 crisis.
+The Down Syndrome Resource Foundation (DSRF) is pleased to provide special COVID-19 financial support to assist families with the cost of DSRF programs during the COVID-19 crisis.

 1. Children, youth and adults are eligible to apply;

 2. Recipient applicant must be a resident of British Columbia for a minimum of 3 months;

 3. Recipient applicant must have a diagnosis of Down syndrome;